thekaranganesh/artificial-neural-network/README.md

-# artificial-neural-network
+# Artificial-neural-network
-Building the artifiicial Neural network
+Building an artificial network on Python using keras and tensorflow.